 port: A particular interface, of the specified equipment (apparatus), with the electromagnetic environment.
 For example, any connection point on an equipment intended for connection of cables to or from that equipment is considered as a port (see Figure 3.1-1).

-EXAMPLE 1: Examples of ports for type 1-H are as presented in figure 3.1-1:
+EXAMPLE 1: Examples of ports for NCR type 1-H are as presented in figure 3.1-1: